Outback Australia Facts: Distance, Desert Landscapes & Remote Travel Realities

 The Elements: Acute water shortages and temperatures that test your limits.

-The Scale: Enormous distances where a "quick drive" can span hundreds of kilometers without a single town.
+The Scale: Enormous distances where a "quick drive" can span hundreds of kilometres without a single town.

 Yet, despite these challenges, people have called the Outback home for as long as humans have walked the earth.